-We understand it is not always possible put all your responsibilities on hold and travel to another country.
+If you have been named the executor of an estate located in England and wales but you are living in another country, we understand it is not always possible to put all your responsibilities on hold and travel to another country.
 The time it takes for an application of probate to be granted and the estate to be administered can vary greatly and it’s not always realistic or financially viable to put everything on hold until the process is complete.

-The solicitors on our panel are experienced in administering estates where the executors are not resident in the UK as our solicitors can complete the work using phone calls and emails.
-A home visit is not necessary and you will not need to find the time or means to attend a meeting at a solicitor’s office.
+The solicitors on our panel are experienced in administering estates where there are international executors who are not resident in the UK.
+The legal and administrative work will be managed by the solicitor with frequent updates to the international executor via phone calls and emails.
+A home visit is not necessary, and you will not need to find the time or means to attend a meeting at a solicitor’s office.

 Establishing what’s in the estate